 A great way to give more value to your audience is to create content — FREE CONTENT.

 I personally love sharing my knowledge and the wisdom I generated through my years of experience with my audience.
 It can be highly aggravating for a customer if they only hear from you when you're soliciting for money – they'd definitely consider unfollowing you, it’s just a complete turn-off.
 However, if most of the content you provide is valuable — they’ll be more likely to interact with you.
-This value-added content enables you to identify yourself as an authority, boost brand reputation, and increase consumer loyalty.
+This value-added content enables you to identify yourself as an authority, boost brand reputation, grow your business, and increase consumer loyalty.

-Always Lead With Generosity
+Grow Your Business By Always Leading With Generosity

 Being generous is also the mental attitude necessary to go from a scarcity mindset to an abundance mindset.
 A generous brand approach draws abundance.
 Being giving means that you believe that your wants have been met and that you are already experiencing wealth.
 You give away your excess out of a feeling of abundance.